-Shot between the first and second seasons of Monty Python's Flying Circus (1969), this film contains several sketches that had been written for the second season but not yet performed, including the "Hungarian Phrasebook" sketch.
+The movie was filmed between the first and second seasons of Monty Python's Flying Circus (1969).
+This feature film contains several sketches that had been written for the second season but not as yet performed, including the "Hungarian Phrasebook" sketch.

 According to Terry Gilliam, executive producer Victor Lownes, who primarily represented Playboy magazine (which funded the movie), insisted on getting an animated credit equal in size to those of the group members.

 An obstacle course in the "Upper Class Twit of the Year" scene has the competitors jumping over matchboxes.
 Vivian Smith-Smythe-Smith is the only one who "refuses" (doesn't jump).
 In the series, Nigel Incubator-Jones was the one to refuse.